Skip to main content

 B. Are there any "permitted acts" which may be exempt from the infringement of copyright?

 Under the Copyright Ordinance, there are a number of permitted acts which will not constitute copyright infringement (see sections 37-88 of the Copyright Ordinance).
-These permitted acts cover a wide range of activities relating to education, library and archives, public administration, and miscellaneous use of copyright works.
+These permitted acts cover a wide range of activities relating to education, library, museums and archives, public administration, and miscellaneous use of copyright works.
 The provisions defining the permitted acts are often detailed and specific.
 You are advised to read them carefully and note the conditions under which the relevant acts will not be regarded as copyright infringement.
 The information in this section only gives you some preliminary ideas for reference purposes and you must consult a lawyer if you have further queries.

 Fair Dealing